kanepeters/lis4693/final-project/README.md

 - classification_results.csv displays the predictions made with the machine learning model in CSV format.
 - adaboost confusion matrix.png displays the confusion matrix of the model produced using the AdaBoost classifier.
 - confusion_matrix.csv displays the AdaBoost confusion matrix in CSV format.
+- Poster.pdf contains the poster display which provides an overview of the project.